volitank/nala/tests/deb/README.md

-# Debian Package Fixtures

-This directory holds Debian integration test package metadata.
+# Debian integration tests
-Generated `.deb` files are built in a temp directory by `run`.

-Current package:

-- `broken-or-deps.control`
-- version `1.0`
-- architecture `all`
-- depends on `missing-a (>= 1.0) | missing-b (>= 1.0)`

-Neither dependency is available. `apt-get install -s ./broken-or-deps.deb` and `nala install ./broken-or-deps.deb` should both fail with unmet dependencies.
+These tests run the built Nala binary against real APT and dpkg state in a disposable Debian environment.
+Package fixtures use ordinary `DEBIAN/` directories under `packages/` and are built into temporary `.deb` files.

+- `run` checks that APT and Nala reject the unsatisfiable `broken-or-deps` package.
+- `history/run` exercises conversion, package lifecycle, replay, clearing, and failure handling against an offline APT repository and real dpkg state.
-`just term-test` runs the whiptail fixture in tmux, resizes the terminal while the dialog is open, and verifies that package output and the shell prompt resume at column zero.
-GitLab CI runs the same test after building the Debian package.
+- `term/run` installs the whiptail fixture in tmux, resizes the terminal while the dialog is open, and verifies that output resumes at column zero.

+Run `just debtest`, `just history-test`, or `just term-test` from the repository root.
+GitLab CI runs the same scripts against the release binary.